department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/vsp-collaboration-cycle/vsp-collaboration-cycle.md

 ### Artifact inputs
 You bring:
 - Prototypes or mockups prepped for user testing
-- Adraft of your test cases and/or test plan (for QA practice area review)
+- A draft of your test cases and/or test plan (for QA practice area review)
 - **_Please provide these artifacts at least 2 days before the scheduled review meeting._**

 VSP brings: